g45t345rt/DERO-SC-Standards/t345-nft/README.md

-# G45-NFT-Standard (NOT AN ACTUAL TOKEN)
+# T345-NFT-Standard (NOT AN ACTUAL TOKEN)

+`DO NOT USE - NOT TESTED - STILL UNDER REVIEW`

 This NFT Standard uses one Smart Contract for the entire NFT Collection.
-If you modify the code, it won't be seen as a valid G45-NFT-Standard within community apps.
-The NFT unique id is the SCID + index number.
+The NFT unique id is the SCID() + index number.
+It is not a real asset token.

 ## Features